Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 *  Are given an Academic Warning more than once.
 *  Miss more than ten (10) days of class.
-*  Violate Epicodus Inc’s Code of Conduct once.
+*  Violate Epicodus Inc's Code of Conduct once.

 Part-time students agree to be removed from the ISA if they: